freenas/freenas-docs/userguide/system.rst

 frequency for each type of :ref:`Alert`.
 An example is seen in :numref:`Figure %s <alert_settings_fig>`.

 .. _alert_settings_fig:

 .. figure:: images/system-alert-settings.png

    Configure Alert Notification Frequency

 To change the notification frequency of an alert, click its drop-down menu and select *IMMEDIATELY*, *HOURLY*, *DAILY*, or *NEVER*.

-.. note:: To configure where to send alerts, use :ref:`Alert Services`.
+.. note:: To configure where alerts are sent, use :ref:`Alert Services`.
 #endif freenas

 .. index:: Cloud Credentials
 .. _Cloud Credentials: